 The Pop Festival: History, Music, Media, Culture (McKay, ed., 2015)

-This is a collection of essays I have been working for a couple of years, and which is forthcoming from Bloomsbury in 2015.
+This is an international collection of essays published by Bloomsbury.
 (See cover above.)
 The book has its own pages on my website now, so go here for all the information.
 The chapters cover festivals over the past half century or so, from UK, US, Europe and Australia, and key cultural and theoretical developments such as around theory, festival media, the digital festival, festival dress and audience performance.
 To my knowledge there is no key book that deals with this field, even though festivals today are a core part of the popular music and media industries—over 800 festivals each summer in Britain alone… (Though in 2011 we started to see press pieces asking if the festival bubble has burst.)
 From the introduction to the proposal:

 ‘Popular music festivals are one of the strikingly successful and enduring features of seasonal popular cultural consumption for young people and older generations of enthusiasts.
 In 2008 in Britain alone there were over 500 festival events, from Glastonbury Festival to local, small scale or ‘boutique’ events.
 The festival has cemented its place in the pop and rock, and in the seasonal cultural economy.
 The purpose of this book is to present the first collection of academic studies on festival culture as a whole, from its origins to a wide range of contemporary manifestations.
 It is an inter-disciplinary collection, drawing on Popular Music, Cultural Studies, Media Studies, Performance, Film, History, Sociology, American Studies, Psychology.
 The originality and timeliness of the book is severalfold: